-This Securities Trading Policy (this "Policy") sets forth guidelines with respect to transactions in the securities of Cavco Industries, Inc., (the "Company") and the handling of confidential information about the Company and the companies with which the Company does business.
-The Company's Board of Directors has adopted this Policy to promote compliance with federal and state securities laws that prohibit certain persons who are aware of material, non-public information about a company from: (i) trading in securities of that company; or (ii) providing material, non-public information to other persons who may trade on the basis of that information.
+This Securities Trading Policy (this "Policy") sets forth guidelines with respect to transactions in the securities of Cavco Industries, Inc., ("Cavco" or the "Company") and the handling of confidential and material information about the Company and the companies with which the Company does business.
+The Company has adopted this Policy to promote compliance with federal and state securities laws that prohibit certain persons who are aware of material, non-public information about the Company from: (i) trading in securities of Cavco or a company Cavco does business with; or (ii) providing material, non-public information to other persons who may trade on the basis of that information.

-This Policy is divided into two parts: Part I describes the Company's prohibition on the unauthorized disclosure (by Directors, Officers and employees) of material, non-public information, or the misuse of such information, in securities trading; and Part II imposes special additional trading restrictions on Directors, Officers and certain other employees that the Company may designate from time-to- time as "Covered Persons" because of their position, responsibilities or their actual or potential access to material, non-public information.
+As set for the below, this Policy is divided into two parts: Part I applies to all Directors, Officers, and Employees of Cavco and describes the Company's prohibition on the unauthorized disclosure of material, non-public information, and the misuse of such information, in securities trading; and Part II imposes special additional trading restrictions on Directors, Officers, and certain other Employees that the Company may designate from time-to- time as "Covered Persons" because of their position, responsibilities, or their actual or potential access to material, non-public information.